 3. Mariah Carey-oke LyrIQ

-So, you think you can sing as well as Mariah Carey?
+So, do you think you can sing as well as Mariah Carey?
 This app lets you challenge the singing diva to a sing-along.
 You can put your singing skills against Mariah’s and see if you can match her vocal range.
 It also has a feature where you can test your knowledge about the singing sensation.

 4. Hanx Writer